riskthatbiscuit/SocialNetworkAPI/README.md

 ## Contributing

-If you'd like to contribute to the development, please let me know!
+If you'd like to contribute to further development, please let me know!

 ## License